ClaudsFalse/final-project-full-stack/README.md

 Tests will include at least:
 - One test for success behavior of each endpoint ✅
 - One test for error behavior of each endpoint ✅
-- At least two tests of RBAC for each role
+- At least two tests of RBAC for each role:
+        -

 # Project Rubric
 Your project should meet all rubric requirements to pass the project.
 The link is provided here: [Project Rubric.](https://review.udacity.com/#!/rubrics/5091/view)